goplus/gop/README.md

 run ":8080"
 ```

-You can also add the ability to handle dynamic GET/POST requests:
+We can also add the ability to handle dynamic GET/POST requests:

 ```coffee
 static "/foo", FS("public")